google-research-datasets/Disfl-QA/README.md

 ```
 @inproceedings{gupta-etal-2021-disflqa,
-    title = "Disfl-QA: A Benchmark Dataset for Understanding Disfluencies in Question Answering",
+    title = "{Disfl-QA: A Benchmark Dataset for Understanding Disfluencies in Question Answering}",
     author = "Gupta, Aditya and Xu, Jiacheng and Upadhyay, Shyam and Yang, Diyi and Faruqui, Manaal",
     booktitle = "Findings of ACL",
     year = "2021"